 CO.NO.
-COURSE OBJECTIVES CO-1 Understand the importance of nanotechnology in biomedical applications CO-2 Explain the basic properties of nanomaterials CO-3 Compile the techniques of nanoparticles synthesis CO-4 Describe the Characterization of Nanobiomaterials CO-5 Illustrate the current status of nanobiotechnology
+The learners will be able to CO-1 Understand the importance of nanotechnology in biomedical applications CO-2 Explain the basic properties of nanomaterials CO-3 Compile the techniques of nanoparticles synthesis CO-4 Describe the Characterization of Nanobiomaterials CO-5 Illustrate the current status of nanobiotechnology

-UNIT I INTRODUCTION TO NANOTECHNOLOGY'
+UNIT I INTRODUCTION TO NANOTECHNOLOGY

-Introduction - History of nanotechnology, Importance of nanoscience and nanotechnology in biomedical applications.
-Types of solid and powder crystals - Interaction between biomolecules and nanoparticles - Applications of nanotechnology in biotechnology: killing cancer cells, providing oxygen and artificial mitochondria.
-Nanobiosensors.
+Introduction - History of nanotechnology, importance of nanoscience and nanotechnology in biomedical applications.
+Types of solid and powder crystals - Interaction between biomolecules and nanoparticles - Applications of nanotechnology in biotechnology: killing cancer cells, providing oxygen and artificial mitochondria, Nanobiosensors.